389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

 ---
-title: "Howto: SSL"
+title: "Howto: TLS/SSL"
 ---

+**NOTE: SSL is considered insecure - do not use it - use only TLSv1 and later** In most places below where this document refers to the term "SSL", it usually means "TLSv1".
+The term "SSL" is kept around for historical reasons, but SSLv3 should never be used.

-# Configuring SSL Enabled 389 Directory Server
+# Configuring TLS/SSL Enabled 389 Directory Server
 -------------------------------------------------

 {% include toc.md %}

 NOTE: key/cert database information
 -----------------------------------